bravetechnologycoop/brave-alert-lib/README.md

 - It is for a Brave Google account
 - It contains email and name fields

-**idToken (string):** ID token as given from Google.
+**googleIdToken (string):** ID token as given from Google.
 Should be retrieved using `paGetTokens`.

 **Returns:** Payload information contained in the provided ID token.
 More information can be read in this [Google documentation](https://cloud.google.com/docs/authentication/token-types#id).

 ### paGetTokens(authCode)

-Gets tokens (access token and ID token) from Google using an authorization code.
+Gets tokens (Google access token and Google ID token) from Google using an authorization code.
 If the authorization code is invalid, then this function will throw a `GaxiosError`.

-**authCode (string):** Authorization code from Google retrieved in the frontend application (PA).
+**googleAuthCode (string):** Authorization code from Google retrieved in the frontend application (PA).

-**Returns:** Object containing access token (accessToken) and ID token (idToken).
+**Returns:** Object containing access token (googleAccessToken) and ID token (googleIdToken).

 ### paAuthorize(req, res, next)

 Express middleware function to authorize a request to a PA API call.
-Attempts to authorize the request using a submitted ID token in the body of the request.
+Attempts to authorize the request using a submitted Google ID token in the body of the request.
-The criteria for a valid ID token is defined under the `paGetPayload` function.
+The criteria for a valid Google ID token is defined under the `paGetPayload` function.

 **req (Request):** The Express Request object.
-Should contain idToken in the body of the request.
+Should contain googleIdToken in the body of the request.

 **res (Response):** The Express Response object.